jorenchik/math-logic-cheatsheet/main.typ

 *Theorem 4.3.3.* All formulas that can be derived in classical predicate logic
 $[L_1−L_15,#[MP],#[Gen]]$ are logically valid.
 In this logic it is not possible to derive contradictions, it is consistent.

+=== Gödel's Incompleteness Theorem

+Gödel's Incompleteness Theorem says that all  fundamental  mathematical theories  are  either  inconsistent  or incomplete, i.e., none of them is absolutely perfect (see Mendelson [1997] or Podnieks [1997], Section 6.1).

 === Gödel’s theorem usage for task solving